Workplace safety is important – you know that, we know that, everyone knows that.

 And that also means that there’s no excuse for not putting signs up!

-As we always reiterate, hazchem and emergency information panels (EIPs) are a crucial part of your OHS obligations.
+As we always reiterate, hazchem and emergency information panels (EIPs) as well as dangerous goods signs and labels are a crucial part of your OHS obligations.
 When it comes to hazardous chemicals, these signs are in fact a legal requirement!

 While each state has its own OHS laws, these laws are broadly uniform, including in their signage requirements.